mithralaya/WhatIs/README.md

 W.isFalsey(["", null, 0, NaN, undefined, , false]); //true
 ```

-####isEmpty: same as isFalsey but it returns false for false and 0 this helps to check required fields
+####isEmpty: same as isFalsey but it returns false for false and 0.
+This helps to check required fields
 ```
 W.isEmpty(false); //false
 W.isEmpty(null); //true